marcosvolpiok/Ruby_on_rails_blog/README.md

 Admin
 ------------
-To admin the blog enter in: http://localhost/admin
+To admin the blog entry at http://localhost/admin

 Visit the blog
 ------------
-To visit the blog entr in: http://localhost/blog
+To visit the blog entry at http://localhost/blog